 Net Zero is achieved when emissions are reduced as low as possible, with the remainder offset via carbon-capture schemes.
 This is different from Carbon Neutrality, which can be achieved simply by offsetting all emissions with no reductions.
 Relying on offsetting alone is unsustainable, because there can never be enough vegetation to offset our current emissions.

-59 Countries – including the US – have are committed to reaching Net Zero (mostly by 2050) with another 69 countries working on similar plans.
-These legally binding pledges mean every organization – regardless of its size – will also need to be Net Zero.
+59 Countries – including the UK – have are committed to reaching Net Zero (mostly by 2050) with another 69 countries working on similar plans.
+These legally binding pledges mean every organisation – regardless of its size – will also need to be Net Zero.

 Our Journey to Net Zero